 - Read this manual and all labels carefully and follow the operating procedures described. - Never operate an ATV without proper training or instruction.
 Take a training course.
 Beginners should receive training from a certified instructor.
-Contact an authorized ATV dealer to find out about the training courses nearest you. - Always follow the age recommendation: A child under 16 years old should never operate an ATV with engine size greater than 90 cc.
+Contact an authorized ATV dealer to find out about the training courses nearest you. - Never allow a child under 10 years old to operate this ATV - Never allow a child under 16 years old to operate an ATV without adult supervision.

-- Never allow a child under age 16 to operate an ATV without adult supervision, and never allow continued use of an ATV by a child if he or she does not have the abilities to operate it safely. - Never carry a passenger on an ATV. - This vehicle is intended for off-road use only.
+- Do not allow continued use of the ATV by a child if he or she does not have the abilities to operate it safely. - Never carry a passenger on an ATV. - This vehicle is intended for off-road use only.
 Do not operate on any paved surfaces such as: sidewalks, driveways, parking lots, paved roads, public streets or other motorway. - Watch carefully for other vehicles when operating on unpaved public streets or roads.
 Make sure you know your country's laws and regulations before you ride on unpaved public streets or roads. - Never operate an ATV without wearing an approved motorcycle helmet that fits properly.
 You should also wear eye protection (goggles or face shield), gloves, boots, a long-sleeved shirt or a jacket, and long pants. - Never consume alcohol or drugs before or while operating this ATV.

 - Never operate at speeds too fast for your skills or the riding conditions.
 Always go at a speed that is proper for the terrain, visibility, operating conditions, and your experience. - Never attempt wheelies, jumps, or other stunts. - Always inspect your ATV each time you use it to make sure it is in safe operating condition.
-Always follow the inspection and maintenance procedures and schedules described in this manual. - Always keep both hands on the handlebars and both feet on the footboards of the ATV during operation. - Always go slowly and be extra careful when operating on unfamiliar terrain.
+Always follow the inspection and maintenance procedures and schedules described in this manual. - Always keep both hands on the handlebars and both feet on the footrests of the ATV during operation. - Always go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating the ATV. - Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
 Always be especially cautious on these kinds of terrain. - Always follow proper procedures for turning as described in this manual.
 Practice turning at low speeds before attempting to turn at faster speeds and never turn at excessive speeds.